SquareBracketAssociates/Booklet-Graphics/Chapters/Alexandrie/alexandrie.md

     sourceColor: Color magenta;
     stroke.

-"some text in white blending in the background" fontFace := AeCairoFreetypeFontFace newForFace:
+"Some text in white blending in the background" fontFace := AeCairoFreetypeFontFace newForFace:
                 (AeSourceSansPro_Regular firstFaceUsing:
                         AeFTLibrary newInitialized).